-Selling a home can be a difficult process even when everything is already in top shape.
-Unfortunately, many homeowners find that their property is not in perfect shape, but they still need to sell.
+Selling a home with foundation issues can be a difficult process even if the rest of the house is already in top shape.
+Unfortunately, many homeowners find that their property has foundation issues when it’s time to sell.

-Don’t worry – the good news is that selling a house with foundation issues is possible.
+Don’t worry – the good news is that selling a house with major repairs like foundation issues is possible.
 In this article we’re going to over everything you need to know to sell a house with foundation issues with the least amount of headache and hassle, including:

 What Causes Foundation Issues on a House?